-"The World Cup is a totally different animal," Cantor tells CNBC Make It.
+"The World Cup is a totally different animal," Cantor told CNBC Make It in 2018.
 "I always say that it's 64 Super Bowls rolled into one month, so there's lots of emotion."

 Being known for something so specific has its pros and cons.

-"It's very flattering when [fans] recognize you, and it's very funny when people start yelling their guts out in front of you," Cantor laughs.
+"It's very flattering when [fans] recognize you, and it's very funny when people start yelling their guts out in front of you," Cantor laughed.
 "Basically I've lost my identity.
-Many people know me by name, but many people say, 'Hey, you're Mr. Goal!' so it's like, OK let me change my last name from Cantor to 'Mr. Goal.'"
+Many people know me by name, but many people say, 'Hey, you're Mr. Goal!' so it's like, OK, let me change my last name from Cantor to 'Mr. Goal.'"

 It even landed Cantor his first broadcasting job.

-"And when the goal came I said, 'Goal!'
-I started yelling and the guy noticed, and I guess he liked my style and offered me a full-time job within 72 hours," he says.
+"When the goal came, I said, 'Goal!'
+I started yelling and the guy noticed, and I guess he liked my style and offered me a full-time job within 72 hours," he said.

 Decades later, it's still in style.
 But with years of shouting comes vocal strain, something Cantor encountered in past World Cups.

-Now, vocal control, yerba mate — an herbal tea popular with in Argentina — and the occasional bottle of honey help Cantor keep his famous pipes primed.
-And his signature, strenuous calls have more to them than meets the ear — as Cantor explains, there's a science behind it.
+Now, vocal control, yerba mate — an herbal tea popular with in Argentina — and the occasional bottle of honey help Cantor keep his pipes primed.
+And his signature, strenuous calls have more to them than meets the ear.
+As Cantor explained, there's a science behind it.

 "It will depend on how much air I have in my lungs, really.
-Sometimes, I live the game with so much passion and intensity, a 90th minute goal will find me very, very tired," he says.
+Sometimes, I live the game with so much passion and intensity, a 90th minute goal will find me very, very tired," he said.
 "But ...
-I've never timed myself, it just goes on the merit and importance of the goal I am calling."
+I've never timed myself.
+It just goes on the merit and importance of the goal I am calling."